 Birthing babies was an amazing experience with Marie.
 She is so loved at the hospital, all the staff were so happy to see her back.
 Everyone remembered her and clearly respected her.
-The Highlands Foundation is recognised at the hospital - the staff loved our t-shirts.
+The hospital recognised the Highlands Foundation - the staff loved our t-shirts.
 Everyone wanted one!
 It was clear that we have made an impact in the area.
 Marie is also amazingly skilled.
 Watching her with the women gave me the confidence to help.
-At first, I felt quite useless, but once I saw Marie's work and the need in the women's eyes for support I was able to do simple things to support the women.
-They are expected to be very independent - even cleaning up after themselves following their birth!
-Please have a read of the blog on our website where I have written about my experience in more detail.
+At first, I felt quite useless, but once I saw Marie's work and the need in the women's eyes for support, I could do simple things to support the women.
+They are expected to be very independent - even cleaning up after themselves after birth!
+Please read the blog on our website where I have written about my experience in more detail.

-A meeting with the Executive gave us the opportunity to talk about how we can remain engaged with the Eastern Highlands Province.
+A meeting with the Executive allowed us to discuss how we can remain engaged with the Eastern Highlands Province.
 They have recently had a new wing of the hospital building which houses a new labour ward (amongst other wards).
-The District also has an ambitious plan to roll out 72 new Rural Health Centres, staffed with two community health workers and one midwife.
-Our plan is to provide a Health Worker Kit to each health worker in these centres (a total of 216 kits).
+The District also has an ambitious plan to roll out 72 new Rural Health Centres staffed with two community health workers and one midwife.
+We plan to provide a Health Worker Kit to each health worker in these centres (a total of 216 kits).
 More details to come.
 A trip to one of these centres was eye-opening.
 The drive was long and slow, the countryside beautiful and rural, having little infrastructure and subsidence living.
 The health centre was impressive - too large for the two community health workers (CHW) employed to work in it.
-It was a perfect example of how western investment (monies from AusAID were used to build and stock the centre) can be poorly targeted and projects not completely followed through.
+It was a perfect example of how Western investment (monies from AusAID were used to build and stock the centre) can be poorly targeted and projects not completely followed through.
 For example; the sanitiser was not set up (still in the plastic.
-I was not able to get it to work), the CHW could not work out how to turn the humidi-crib on or work the Oxygen (Marie was able to fix this), the blood glucose machine did not work, The CHW has not been supported in how to keep the centre clean (it was very, very dusty), The medications and consumables were not well sorted (and probably would not be restocked).
+I was not able to get it to work), and the CHW could not work out how to turn the humidity crib on or work the Oxygen (Marie was able to fix this), the blood glucose machine did not work, The CHW has not been supported in how to keep the centre clean (it was very, very dusty), The medications and consumables were not well sorted (and probably would not be restocked).
 We left feeling very frustrated.

 The Goroka Show was another amazing first.
 A total overstimulation of the senses; colour, song, dance, culture and pride.
 I felt so privileged to be a part of such an event.
 For such a small country there is so much variation.
 PNG is the most linguistically diverse country in the world (over 700 distinct languages).
-This is one reason why the delivery of healthcare is so challenging, along with superstitions and tribal fighting.
+This is one reason why healthcare delivery is so challenging, along with superstitions and tribal fighting.
 English is the language of the Educated, most people understand Tok Pisin (a Pidgin language) and Motu, but many converse in their tribal language.

 We then headed to Kavieng, in New Ireland (the northern tip of the most easterly island in PNG.
-This place allowed for a little R&R, but more discussions about the challenges of life in PNG.
+This place allowed for a little R&R but more discussions about life's challenges in PNG.
 Dr Frank showed us around the hospital (a very basic coastal hospital).
 They have some of the highest maternal mortality here in the world due to their isolation.